laminas/laminas-paginator/doc/book/usage.md

 - The page numbers might even expand and contract as the user advances (or "scrolls") through them (as they do on Google).

-There are four scrolling styles packaged with Zend Framework:
+There are four scrolling styles packaged with Laminas:

 Scrolling style | Description
 --------------- | -----------